-A monitoring, evaluation, reporting and improvement plan will inform the ongoing development of this plan.
-All activities will be supported by research, investigations and planning designed to help the City, in conjunction with the Project Steering Group, to prepare for, and respond to, both short-term issues and long-term changes
+A monitoring, evaluation, reporting and improvement plan will inform the ongoing development of the Coastal and Marine Management Plan.
+All activities will be supported by research, investigations and planning designed to help the City, in conjunction with the Project Steering Group, to prepare for, and respond to, both short-term issues and long-term changes.